saha0073/Simple-Calculator/README.md

 ## Steps to execute this calculator:
 - Download the entire code
-- Open up the index.html.
+- Open up the index.html in your browser.

 Inspired by Code Spot.
 You can check the video [here](https://www.youtube.com/watch?v=CI2GwL--ll8&t=157s&ab_channel=CodeSpot)